cagaray/bloom-filter/README.md

 ![Initial screen](https://i.imgur.com/dn9ozgr.png)

-Posible commands:
+Possible commands:

--l: Loads a Bloom Filter based dictionary with the words in file.
+-l: Loads a Bloom Filter based dictionary with the words in a file.

 Arguments:

-* \<file path>: Full path of the txt file containing the words to load on dictionary.
+* \<file path>: Full path of the txt file containing the words to load on the dictionary.
 Each line should contain one word.
-* \<number of elements>: Integer numbers representing the number of elements to hold on the dictionary (can be an aproximation or an arbitrarily large number).
+* \<number of elements>: Integer numbers representing the number of elements to hold on the dictionary (can be an approximation or an arbitrarily large number).
 * \<false positive prob>: Probability of getting a false positive when looking for a word.
 Should be a decimal number greater than zero and less than one (not inclusive).

 -c: Check for a word in an already loaded dictionary.
-If dictionary hasn't been loaded yet, it will ask to load it first.
+If the dictionary hasn't been loaded yet, it will ask to load it first.

 Arguments: